Balli Kombëtar: Revival

 The Balli Kombëtar was revived in Albania as a political party in the early 1990s.
 Founded under the leadership of Abas Ermenji, a surviving Ballist, who escaped from Albania when the communists declared victory in 1945.
 In 1996 it won 5 percent of the popular vote and two seats in parliament.
 It has since declined.
 In the 2001 elections it was part of the Union for Victory (Bashkimi për Fitoren) coalition which received 37.1% of the vote and 46 members of parliament.

 The National Front has chapters in Kosovo, led by Sylejman Daka & in North Macedonia, led by Vebi Xhemaili.

 Ideology

 Midhat Frashëri believed that Albanian provinces under the Ottoman Empire were unfairly partitioned during World War I amongst Yugoslavia and Greece.
 After World War II, Midhat Frashëri began advocating for a Greater Albania.
 When Midhat Frashëri formed the Balli Kombëtar, it was based on his nationalist ideas and the old ideologies of his father Abdyl Frashëri, Ymer Prizreni and Pashko Vasa, and the natural progression of the Albanian Vilayet.
 The works of Franz Nopcsa, Johann Georg von Hahn and Milan Šufflay, helped strengthen the nationalists' cause.
-The Balli Kombëtar believed that Albanians were "Aryans of Illyrian heritage".
-This helped gaining support by the Nazis.
 The party had also a strong agrarian socialist wing, which gained the leadership of the party after the war with its leader Abaz Ermenji, and also Zef Pali, Halil Maçi and Vasil Andoni.

 The original objectives of Balli Kombëtar were set out in 1942 in the following ten-point program, also known as the "Decalogue":